 Whether it's eating a whole bag of chips in front of the TV, or the entire tub of ice cream when you're feeling sad, you've probably overeaten at some point your life.
 And while occasionally eating too much is totally normal, it can still feel physically uncomfortable and trigger feelings of guilt and regret.

 Here, we'll explore why people overeat, when it becomes a problem and how to put the kibosh on it for good.

 Causes of Overeating

 To break the cycle, you need to figure out your own triggers, and the best way to do this is with a food diary.
-"Food journaling is a huge, evidence based, validated tool for helping people recognize and recalibrate their physical hunger and fullness cues," says Malkani.
+"Food journaling is a huge, evidence-based, validated tool for helping people recognize and recalibrate their physical hunger and fullness cues," Malkani says.

 According to Harvard Health Publishing, a food diary should include everything you consume, including snacks and drinks.
 Include what you eat, how much you eat and when you eat it, as well as where you eat it, who with, what you are doing while eating and how you are feeling before, during and afterward.